 Africa Business & Social Change Fellowship

-- Build your experience in international development
+- Hone your international development skills

 - Travel to diverse geographical regions in Africa

-- Attend professional development seminars
+- Attend conferences and professional development seminars

 Esinam Yevu has a Bachelor’s degree in Business Administration from Ashesi University.
 Having studied abroad at Swarthmore College, Bryn Mawr College and University of Pennsylvania (Wharton Business School), her interests span the fields of education, health and international relations.
 Nigeria, Liberia and Sudan are the countries she has had the privilege of working in aside Ghana.
 Her long-term goal is to channel her skills towards public-private sector initiatives that bring value to communities on the African continent.
 Esinam is an avid reader who also loves to swim.

 Cara Vetsch received her Bachelor’s Degree from the College of William and Mary in Virginia, USA, majoring in both Government and Applied Mathematics.
 She has worked across a broad variety of sectors, ranging from cybersecurity to women’s empowerment to international development.
 She has experience in geospatial analysis, statistical analysis, and is competent in a variety of programming languages.
 Previously, she conducted research on extracting indicators from a large corpus of international development program evaluations, as well as utilizing textual analysis software to analyze media coverage of migrant groups.
 She has experience working in Kenya, Denmark, and Sudan, and enjoys reading and doing yoga in her free time.